SpectralWizard/Epic-Seven-Secret-Shop-Refresh/README.md

 3. Graphics Rendererr: OpenGL
 4. Resolution: 1280x720 (the script will resize to this).

-Screenshots: All images were screenshotted on 1280x720 and screenshotted on these settings.
+Screenshots: All images were screenshotted on these settings.

 ## Pre-requisites
 1. Python 3